MangoMirage/captain-kitty-one-ear/Quiet_revolution.md

 “But why they don’t listen for real?”
 Mary pressed, her brow furrowed.

-Kitty rubbed her chin, tail flickin’ slow.
+Kitty rubbed her chin, tail slowly flicking.
 “Lemme tell ya somethin’.
 There’s a dog, see - ain’t got no home, no food.
 So he go down to the town square and howl every day.
 You know what happen next?”

 Mary shook her head.